-On May 7, 2008, we issued \$275 million of senior notes in a private placement to a group of institutional investors (the "2008 Senior Notes").
-The 2008 Senior Notes were issued in four series with maturities ranging from 5 to 10 years.
-The outstanding 2008 Senior Notes' weighted average interest rate is 7.2% and the weighted average maturity is 10.0 years.
-On July 14, 2010, we issued \$245 million of senior notes in a private placement to a group of institutional investors (the "2010 Senior Notes" and, with the 2008 Senior Notes, the "Senior Notes").
+On May 7, 2008, we issued \$275 million of senior notes in a private placement to a group of institutional investors (the "2010 Senior Notes").
+On July 14, 2010, we issued \$245 million of senior notes in a private placement to a group of institutional investors (the "2010 Senior Notes").
 The 2010 Senior Notes were issued in four series with maturities ranging from 6 to 10 years.
-The 2010 Senior Notes' weighted average interest rate is 5.6% and the weighted average maturity is 9.8 years.
-The Senior Notes are subject to certain restrictive covenants that are substantially similar to those in the credit agreement for the revolving credit facility, including maintenance of consolidated leverage and fixed charge coverage ratios.
-The purchase agreements for the Senior Notes also include covenants typical of unsecured facilities.
-As of March 31, 2018, the carrying value of the Senior Notes was \$243.9 million and we were in compliance with all financial covenants under these facilities.
+The outstanding 2010 Senior Notes' weighted average interest rate is 5.6% and the weighted average maturity is 9.8 years.
+The 2010 Senior Notes require interest payments semi-annually and contain certain restrictive covenants, including the maintenance of a maximum consolidated net debt to consolidated EBITDA ratio of 3.00 and a minimum fixed charge coverage ratio of 2.50.
+On May 8, 2018, we issued \$400 million of senior notes in a private offering to qualified institutional investors (the "2018 Senior Notes", and with the 2008 Senior Notes and the 2010 Senior Notes, the "Senior Notes").
+The 2018 Senior Notes require interest payments semi-annually at a rate of 5.25% per annum and will mature on May 15, 2026.
+The purchase agreements for the 2008 and 2010 Senior Notes and the indenture for the 2018 Senior Notes contain certain covenants typical of unsecured obligations.
+As of June 30, 2018, the carrying value of the Senior Notes was \$506.7 million and we were in compliance with all financial covenants under these obligations.